ErwanDavid/scruteNet/Readme.md

 ## Install

-You need to create a virtual env, called 'venv' in the root of the repo.
+You need to create a virtual env, called for example 'venv'.
+For example at the root of the repo:
 `python -m venv ./venv `

 Activate it :
 `source ./venv/bin/activate`
 or
-`.\venv\Script\activate`
+`.\venv\Scripts\activate`

 You need to install in this venv some modules